 We encourage you to speak with your academic advisor, or make an appointment with the Students First Office for questions about courses and scheduling.

-All of our tutoring appointments are designed to accommodate small groups of up to 3 students.
-Small groups consist of students enrolled in the same course section number.
+All of our tutoring appointments are designed to accommodate small groups (2-4 students).
+Small groups consist of students enrolled in the same course and sections taught by the same professor.
 If there are no other students who select the same tutoring time from your course section, you may end up working with one of our tutors 1:1 for a period of time.

-All students are expected to attend 1 hour of tutoring per week, in up to two courses.
+All students are expected to attend 1 hour of tutoring per week, (and you can request tutoring in up to two courses).
 Since this is a free service, we only ask that you commit to attending each week.

 Students meet with their tutor(s) one hour per week per course, for up to two courses.

-Tutoring occurs in the TASP Tutoring Lab, Jackson Library, outside of 061 McIver Building or any academic classroom and lab spaces not currently in use by a faculty member (e.g., for class instruction).
+Tutoring occurs in the Jackson Library or any academic classroom and lab spaces not currently in use by a faculty member (e.g., for class instruction).